Blizzardbay/SAMR/README.md

 Contact The Orginal Git Creator
 =======

-If you have questions don' t hesitate to ask me.
+If you have questions don't hesitate to ask me.
 If you discovered some new knowledge about the code please mail me.

 Sebastian Macke